Introduction

 page, I

-of VHF FM reception and for further description of this tuner.
+of VHF FM reception, and a further description of this tuner.

 The Meck FM converter is announced in September 1947.